Vegetable recipes are important for a vegetarian diet as vegetables provide the required vitamins and minerals to your body.

 Below you will find vegetables cooked in healthy way.
 Do try the recipes and give us feedback using the

-Aloo tikki - potato patties or cutlet is a kid's favorite recipe.
+Aloo tikki - potato patties or cutlet is a everyone's favorite recipe.

-It is not deep fried and other vegetables can be added to it too.
+It is not deep fried and other veggies can be added to it too.

 You can submit your vegetable side dish recipes here.
 It may be a vegetable subji recipe.